 A triple threat of wildfire smoke, hot inland temperatures and vehicle exhaust has compelled air quality officials to extend the current Spare the Air Alert through Sunday.

-The Bay Area Air Quality Management District issued a Spare the Air alert for Saturday, with smoke expected to drift into the North Bay and the inland East Bay.
+The Bay Area Air Quality Management District issued a continuance of Saturday's Spare the Air alert because unhealthy levels of smog in the region are expected to continue.

-People can find out when a Spare the Air alert is in effect by visiting sparetheair.org, calling 800-HELP-AIR (4357-247), downloading the Spare the Air smartphone app for iPhone or Android devices or connecting with Spare the Air on Facebook, Twitter or YouTube.
+People can find the district's latest air quality readings at baaqmd.gov/highs.
+Find out when a Spare the Air Alert is in effect by visiting sparetheair.org, calling 800-HELP-AIR (4357-247), downloading the Spare the Air smartphone app for iPhone or Android devices or connecting with Spare the Air on Facebook, Twitter or YouTube.